-Our principal aim is to develop the children's knowledge, skills and understanding in art and design.
-We ensure that the act of investigating and making something includes exploring and developing ideas, and evaluating and developing work.
-We do this best through a mixture of whole-class teaching and individual/group activities.
-Teachers draw attention to good examples of individual performance as models for the other children.
-They encourage children to evaluate their own ideas and methods, and the work of others, and say what they think and feel about them.
+Our principal aim is to develop the children's knowledge, skills and understanding in Art.
+We ensure that the act of investigating and making something includes exploring and developing ideas and evaluating and developing work.
+We do this best through a mixture of whole class teaching and individual/group activities.
+To ensure

+Art is a priority; we have a dedicated Art teacher who works with small groups of children in order to draw attention to good examples of individual performance as models for the other children.
+She (alongside class teachers) encourage children to evaluate their own ideas and methods, and the work of others, and say what they think and feel about them.
 We give children the opportunity within lessons to work on their own and collaborate with others, on projects in two and three dimensions and on different scales.
 Children also have the opportunity to use a wide range of materials and resources, including ICT.
+Work is evaluated through our specific topic planning structures.